 4.2.
 Spatial Distribution of Mean Monthly Precipitation and Error Decomposition Analysis

-The spatial distributions of mean monthly precicipitation averaged from 55 months, three winters, and five summers for ground (GPCC and MRMS ) and satellite (3B42 and IMERG) derived products are shown in Figure 7.
-For the 55-month avearge, all products display a high degree of consistency in spatial distribution patterns with copious precipitation in the Southeast and Pacific Northwest, with relatively less precipitation in the large area of western CONUS.
+The spatial distributions of mean monthly precipitation averaged from 55 months, three winters, and five summers for ground (GPCC and MRMS ) and satellite (3B42 and IMERG) derived products are shown in Figure 7.
+For the 55-month average, all products display a high degree of consistency in spatial distribution patterns with copious precipitation in the Southeast and Pacific Northwest, with relatively less precipitation in the large area of western CONUS.
 However, differences are still visually discernable among the four products.
 There are missing data over the Great Lakes in GPCC because of the lack of floating rain gauges.
 A gradual precipitation gradient descent from south and southeast to north and northwest in IMERG, 3B42 and GPCC is spatially smoother than that in MRMS.
 That is the smoothing effect in GPCC gauge interpolation[30] reflected in 3B42 and IMERG through the gauge adjustment.
 IMERG best reproduces the spatial variation of GPCC which appears to be benefit from the IMERG’s monthly calibration against GPCC gauges.
 IMERG has the best pattern correlation (0.963) with GPCC, followed by 3B42 (0.947) and MRMS (0.81).

 In winter, precipitation along the northwest coastal area is considerably underestimated by 3B42, mainly because of the difficulty in detecting warm, coastal